Nutrition in Long-Term Care

 Acknowledgments

-The Nutrition in Disguise resources are made available through the Ontario CLRI at the Schlegel-UW Research Institute for Aging (RIA).
+The Nutrition in Long-Term Care resources are made available through the Ontario CLRI at the Schlegel-UW Research Institute for Aging (RIA).
 These resources are based on research completed by the RIA, the University of Waterloo and the University of Guelph, in partnership with Schlegel Villages.
 This research was made possible with the generosity of George Weston Limited and Loblaw Companies Limited.